© Crown copyright 2018

 - wages, benefits or royalties earned outside the UK

-2. It is important for UK taxpayers to declare offshore income
+2. It’s important for UK taxpayers to declare offshore income

-If you are a UK resident, you are breaking the law if you fail to tell HM Revenue and Customs (HMRC) about your taxable offshore income.
+If you’re a UK resident, you’re breaking the law if you fail to tell HM Revenue and Customs (HMRC) about your taxable offshore income.
 HMRC is getting tougher on those who try to evade tax by hiding their assets or income offshore.
 We are increasing the size and range of penalties charged, and increasing the number of prosecutions of serious evaders.

 3. If you’re unsure, we’re here to help

 If you’re having trouble working out whether you have paid the right amount of tax or have offshore income you need to declare, you can either get help from HMRC or consult a tax adviser.
-For further information please read Get help with tax.
+Read get help with tax for more information.

 4. Previous advice may be outdated